mkrull/quakevim/readme.md

 # Quakevim

-This is quakevim, a neovim distribution taking some inspiration from Doom Emacs with focus on being modular with a few core plugins and sane defaults.
+This is quakevim, a neovim distribution taking inspiration from Doom Emacs with a focus on being modular with a few core plugins and sane defaults.

     Doom laid the foundation, but Quake perfected the formula with pure, unadulterated speed.
 Where Doom plodded, Quake soared — a ballet of rockets